jungmyung-lee/lifestep-internship/README.md

 The model processes **EMG signals as input** and performs inference every **0.01 seconds (100 Hz)**, enabling real-time operation.
 The final output consists of **17 joint angles**, representing multi-DOF finger and wrist movements.

-This repository includes the full model architecture and training code used to build the prosthetic control system.
+This repository includes the full model architecture and training code used to build the **prosthetic control system**.

 This repository demonstrates an end-to-end workflow from biomechanics data processing to EMG feature extraction and real-time machine-learning modeling.